baili0411/NCTU_CN_LAB3/README.md

         ```
         datapath.send_msg(mod)
         ```
-        We send the OpenFlow message we defined and wait for a reply.
+        We send the OpenFlow message we defined and add an entry to the flow table of the switch.

         ```
         @set_ev_cls(ofp_event.EventOFPSwitchFeatures, CONFIG_DISPATCHER)
         def switch_features_handler(self, ev):
         ```
         The decorator means that this is now an event handler, and triggers when we get a features reply message from OpenFlow.
-        CONFIG_DISPATCHER means that a version negotiated and sent features-request message event should be generated for this handler.
+        CONFIG_DISPATCHER means that this function is only called when receiving SwitchFeatures messages.
         ```
         msg = ev.msg
         datapath = msg.datapath